-Investors can access a loan application online to find financing for their investments.
-The process is simple and investors can start a loan application and save it to complete at a later time.
+The process is simple and borrowers can start a loan application and save it to complete at a later time.
 The platform boasts that it can close loans in as little as three weeks.

 How Do Groundfloor Investors Make Money?

 When a loan is funded fully, the loan will close and the borrower draws funds on a schedule while completing the renovation or build.